The Legend of Spyro: The Eternal Night

-The Legend of Spyro: The Eternal Night is a 2007 action-adventure video game in the Spyro series.
-It is the second installment in The Legend of Spyro trilogy and the sequel to The Legend of Spyro: A New Beginning (2006).
-It was released for the Game Boy Advance, Nintendo DS, PlayStation 2, Wii, and mobile.
+The Legend of Spyro: The Eternal Night is a 2007 action-adventure game developed by Krome Studios and published by Vivendi Games for the PlayStation 2 and Wii, while other games developed by different studios bearing the same title were released for the Game Boy Advance, Nintendo DS, and cellular phones.
+It is the second installment in The Legend of Spyro trilogy, a reboot of the Spyro series with elements of high fantasy.
+Following the events of The Legend of Spyro: A New Beginning (2006), the game follows Spyro as he attempts to stop the resurrection of the dragon known as Dark Master before a lunar alignment called the Night of Eternal Darkness occurs.
+Similarly to A New Beginning, the gameplay is based around linear levels where the player must attack hordes of enemies before fighting a boss.
+The game has higher emphasis on puzzle-solving and exploration compared to its predecessor and gameplay mechanics are introduced to change up combat encounters.

-Elijah Wood and Gary Oldman reprise their roles as Spyro and Ignitus, respectively, while Billy West replaces David Spade as Sparx and Mae Whitman replaces Cree Summer as Cynder from the previous game, though The Eternal Night uses recycled voice clips of Summer.

-The game was followed by The Legend of Spyro: Dawn of the Dragon in 2008.
+Upon release, The Eternal Night received mixed critical reception.
+The third and final entry in The Legend of Spyro trilogy, Dawn of the Dragon, was released in 2008.

 Gameplay

 The gameplay is similar to its predecessor.
 Spyro must travel to the end of a level in a linear fashion and defeat the boss at the end of each level, defeating enemies with his combat moves.
 However, there is a much larger emphasis on exploration and puzzle-solving.

 Spyro will learn different breaths from the Chronicler, who is met in Dreams which occur to Spyro during the course of the game.
 The breaths are tools for defeating enemies.
 They come in different elements; fire, ice, electricity and earth.
 Spyro can also use furies, which are big blasts of elemental magic.
 Spyro is required to obtain a certain amount of purple gems to be able to use these skills.

 Spyro is able to learn the skill of "dragon time" from the Chronicler.
 This skill allows Spyro to slow down time.
 He can use this ability to jump on platforms which are too fast to land on with his normal speed.
 He can also use this ability to defeat enemies more easily.

 Throughout the levels there are forty quills.
 Each quill collected gives the player 5 pieces of concept art.